 Director Crispin A. Abad, Sr. (Secretary)

-Director Abad is a Senior Management Analyst, Civil Service retiree, and a retired U. S. Army Lieutenant Colonel.
+Abad is a Senior Management Analyst, Civil Service retiree, and a retired U. S. Army Lieutenant Colonel.
 He has broad experience in strategic planning, logistics management and organizational development consulting while working in a variety of military, government, private sector and non-profit organizations.
-Mr. Abad is a graduate of Norfolk State College with a Bachelor of Science in Business Administration, the Army’s Command and General Staff College and earned an MBA from the Florida Institute of Technology.
+Mr. Abad is a graduate of Norfolk State University with a Bachelor of Science in Business Administration, the Army’s Command and General Staff College and earned an MBA from the Florida Institute of Technology.
 He is also a graduate of the Army’s Organizational Effectiveness Consultant Course and earned a certification in Supply Chain Management from the Penn State University Executive Programs.
-Mr. Abad is a life member of the Omega Psi Phi Fraternity with over 47 years of continuous service in 10 chapters across 3 districts.
-He is a charter member of Pi Lambda Lambda chapter currently serving as Chairman of the Budget Committee and on the Talent Hunt Committee.
-Mr. Abad is also a former Chairman of the Third District Talent Hunt Committee, an at-large member of the International Talent Hunt Committee and a founding director of the International Talent Hunt Foundation.
-His professional and fraternal awards include the Army Legion of Merit, Army Staff Badge, Army Superior Civilian Service Award, Omega 40 Year Service Award, Omega Citizen of the Year Award, Omega Man of the Year Award (2) and Omega Superior Service Award (4).
+Mr. Abad is a life member of the Omega Psi Phi Fraternity with over 50 years of service in various elected offices and committee assignments.
+He is a charter member of the award winning Pi Lambda Lambda chapter currently serving as Chairman of the Budget Committee.
+Mr. Abad also serves on various committees and boards at the District and International levels of the fraternity.
+His professional and fraternal awards include the Army Superior Civilian Service Award, Legion of Merit, Meritorious Service Medal (3), Omega 50 Year Service Award, Citizen of the Year Award, and Omega Man of the Year Award (2).
 Mr. Abad is a founding director of the George M. Hampton Foundation and served as its first President.
 He currently serves as the foundation secretary and also serves in leadership positions for several other nonprofit tax exempt organizations involved in community service and the faith-based community.

 Director Bailey is a graduate of the US Naval Academy and received his MBA from Boston College and his Master of Divinity from the School of Theology at Virginia Union University.
 He is a retired USMC officer and an ordained minister, and has held senior level management positions in such private sector companies as Electronic Data Systems (EDS) and Dell Corporation.
 He has experience in serving on the board of not for profit organizations, recently serving as a director for the Mid-Atlantic Region of INROADS.
 During the three years he served as a director, he was responsible for corporate fundraising as well as participating in program development and program execution for Mid-Atlantic region which extended from Philadelphia to Richmond, VA.
 Mr. Bailey is currently employed at MITRE Corporation, where he is a member of the executive team focused on business with the federal government.